-Joe Biden Is Democrats' Past, But New Allegations Mean He Might Not Be Its Future
+Joe Biden Is Democrats' Past, But New Allegations Mean He Might Not Be Their Future

 No one expects Biden to win back a majority of the white vote for his party.
 But getting back above 40 percent would put him with 2008 Barack Obama and 1990s Bill Clinton and probably put him in the White House.

-Biden is a product of Irish Catholic immigrants in Scranton.
-His natural appeal in Pennsylvania and other Great Lakes states Hillary Clinton narrowly lost in 2016 is a major part of his case for being the party's best shot against President Trump.
+Biden is a product of Irish Catholic immigrants in Scranton, Pa.
+His natural appeal in Pennsylvania and other Great Lakes states Clinton narrowly lost in 2016 is a major part of his case for being the party's best shot against President Trump.

 It must be said that the complaints from these two women describe brief incidents that took place in public, one in 2014 and one in 2009.
 They are offenses that many in Biden's generation would regard as minor.
 One of his recent accusers has said he smelled her hair and kissed the top of her head.
 The other says he put her hands around her neck, turned her head and rubbed noses with her.

-"It wasn't sexual, but he did grab me by the head," Amy Lappos told The Hartford Courant Monday.
+"It wasn't sexual, but he did grab me by the head," Amy Lappos told The Hartford Courant on Monday.
 Lappos, at the time, was an aide to Connecticut Rep. Jim Himes.
 "He put his hand around my neck and pulled me in to rub noses with me.
 When he was pulling me in, I thought he was going to kiss me on the mouth."

 Perhaps we should be shocked that no one has expressed shock at these accounts previously.
 Biden is a prime example of what Jerry Seinfeld has called "a close talker," one who brings his face uncomfortably near even at the moment of introduction.

 Beyond that, he has long been known for being overly familiar and physically exuberant toward women he has just met, women of all ages.
-In 2014, NPR's Tamara Keith reported on Biden leaning in to plant a kiss on a woman who turns out to be 101.
+In 2014, NPR's Tamara Keith reported on Biden leaning in to plant a kiss on a woman who turns out to be 101 years old.

 Beyond that, he is inclined to rub a woman's shoulders or hold her hand or get close to her face.
 Both of the recent accusers seemed to suggest his behavior was weird more than frightening, embarrassing more than threatening.
 Given the litany of male offenses brought to light in the past two years by the #MeToo movement, these incidents may seem relatively harmless.